This is a plain English summary of an original research article

 Previous research has suggested that being male increases the risk of poorer COVID-19 outcomes.
-However, this study found that gender had no effect on the association between BMI and severe COVID-19 outcomes.
+However, this study found that sex had no effect on the association between BMI and severe COVID-19 outcomes.
 Similarly, having another health condition such as type 2 diabetes, high blood pressure or cardiovascular disease, did not add to the risks with increasing BMI.

 Why is this important?